Background MaterialHumic AcidHumic SubstancesOrganic MatterSoil

 Humic substances are present in all organic ecosystems: oceans, rivers, lakes, and top soils.
 Quantifying the amount of humic material present in these systems is essential for academic research and industrial applications, specifically agricultural soil management.
 Additionally, testing humic acid levels is essential for companies, like Ocean Agro LLC, who are marketing humic acid based products in order to guarantee the amount of active ingredient present.
 Finally, understanding the amount of humic material present as a present of soil organic matter (SOM) is critical in developing a case for humic acid supplementation of specific soils and developing predictive indicators for product effectiveness.

 Humic substances can be broken down into Humic Acid, Fulvic Acid, and Humin.
 Currently, humic substance testing has been centered on methods for quantifying Humic Acid content in soil and product samples, which will be the focus of this discussion.
-However, additional separation/quantification methodologies exist for fulvic acid (a highly soluble component of humic substances), and are currently being standardized through collaboration between the International Humic Substances Society (IHSS), the Humic Products Trade Association (HPTA), and Dr. Rich Lamar of the EarthFax Development Corp.
+However, additional separation/quantification methodologies exist for fulvic acid (a highly soluble component of humic substances), and are currently being standardized through a collaboration between the International Humic Substances Society (IHSS) and Humic Products Trade Association (HPTA), which has resulted in the publication of A New Standardized Method for Quantification of Humic and Fulvic Acids in Humic Ores and Commercial Products.
 While the fundamentals of fulvic acid separation will be discussed here, this new testing standard for Fulvic Acid testing will be covered in greater detail as part of a future post.

 Approaches for testing humic acids: